raventid/dhh/README.md

 Welcome to Dhh project!
 This web framework created as an easy to use and small clone of Rails, which is working on top of Rack.

+2018 NOTE: Hey, it's long time since I've not contributed to this project, I think I know where I wanna lead this.
+It will be async highlevel framework, super simple, super lightweight.
+Stay tuned.

 ## Installation

 Add this line to your application's Gemfile: